distancify/handbook/development/process/product-backlog.md

 >
 > "Or we could add a search box to the brand index page," said Rikard.
 >
-> "**Wait!**" Shouted Christopher as if he just woke up.
+> "**Wait!**" shouted Christopher as if he just woke up.
 "Why is the brand index page difficult to browse in the first place?"
 >
 > Rikard and Levi sat quiet, thinking to themselves "Where did he come from?"
 >